TOP 10 MENTAL MODELS - Master Guide of Life

-It’s a common saying that ‘incentives run the world’, a tendency used to manipulate or exploit people to achieve certain advantage.
-Common examples are:
+It’s a common saying that ‘incentives run the world’, a tendency used to manipulate or exploit people to achieve a certain advantage.

 University Professors are judged on their research output, not their teaching ability.

-Salespeople get commission on selling credit cards rather focus on credit score.
+Salespeople get commission on selling credit cards rather than focus on credit score.

 “Shoot for the moon.
 Even if you miss it you will land among the stars.”- Norman Vincent Peale